A characterization of positroids, with applications to amalgams and excluded minors: Bonding and its application to amalgams of positroids

 \begin{lemma} If $T\subseteq X\subseteq E(M)\cup E(N)$, then $B_T(M,N)/X=(M/X_M)\oplus(N/X_N)$. \end{lemma}

 \begin{proof} We show the special case $B_T(M,N)/T=(M/T)\oplus(N/T)$, from which the general result follows.
 Observe that $\cl_H(S\cup T)=\cl_H(S\cup Q)=\cl_H(Q\cup T)$.
 Thus,

 \end{proof}

-The next lemma treats a key contraction property for bonding that has no counterpart for amalgams.
-When $T$ is independent in both $M$ and $N$, as we will see, $B_T(M,N)$ is the free amalgam of $M$ and $N$, but the bonding $B_T (M/X,N/Y)$ in the statement below need not be an amalgam of $M/X$ and $N/Y$; indeed, we may have $(M/X)|T\ne(N/Y)|T$.
+We next treat a key contraction property for bonding that shows the traction we gain by using bonding.
+When $T$ is independent in both $M$ and $N$, as we will see, $B_T(M,N)$ is the free amalgam of $M$ and $N$, but the bonding $B_T (M/X,N/Y)$ in the next lemma need not be an amalgam of $M/X$ and $N/Y$; indeed, we may have $M/X|T\ne N/Y|T$.

 \begin{lemma} If $X\subseteq E(M)-T$ and $Y\subseteq E(N)-T$, then

 \end{lemma}

 \begin{proof} This holds since deletion and contraction commute: